minio/simdjson-go/README.md

 `simdjson-go` is a validating parser, meaning that it amongst others validates and checks numerical values, booleans etc. As such numerical values are available as the appropriate `int` and `float64` representations after parsing.

-Addiitonally `simdjson-go` has the following features:
+Additionally `simdjson-go` has the following features:

 - No 4 GB object limit
 - Support for [ndjson](http://ndjson.org/) (newline delimited json)